pymc-devs/pymc-examples/examples/case_studies/reinforcement_learning.myst.md

 The vectorized function gives the same results, but runs almost one order of magnitude faster.

-When implemented as an Aesara function, the difference between the vectorized and standard versions was not this drastic.
+When implemented as an PyTensor function, the difference between the vectorized and standard versions was not this drastic.
 Still, it ran twice as fast, which meant the model also sampled at twice the speed it would otherwise have!

 +++ {"id": "tC7xbCCIL7K4"}

 ## Estimating the learning parameters via PyMC

-The most challenging part was to create an Aesara function/loop to estimate the Q values when sampling our parameters with PyMC.
+The most challenging part was to create an PyTensor function/loop to estimate the Q values when sampling our parameters with PyMC.

 ```{code-cell} ipython3
 :id: u8L_FAB4hle1